Survey of Machine Learning Based Intrusion Detection Methods for Internet of Medical Things: REVIEW OF MACHINE LEARNING APPLICATIONS FOR IoMT SECURITY

 Other works have proposed SDN as an architecture for ML-based IDS within IoMT systems.
 Among them is the work led by (Khan and Akhunzada, 2021) in \cite{khan2021hybrid}, which proposed a hybrid model based on DL for malware detection in IoMT deployed at the SDN plane application level.
 The system proposed by the authors consists of feature extraction using CNN, and then LSTM is used to classify the data as malware.
 The authors used the current state-of-the-art IoT malware publicly available dataset to evaluate their model.
 In addition, they compared their model with the constructed hybrid DL-driven.
 After performing various tests, the authors found that the proposed model outperformed the other methods regarding detection accuracy and speed efficiency.

 In another study, (Wahab et al., 2022) in \cite{wahab2022ai} proposed to use IDS based on ML to secure the IoMT architecture based on SDN against cyber threats.
 For this purpose, the authors propose using a hybrid model combining the LSTM and GRU deployed at the SDN control plane.
-The tests were performed on the CICDDoS2019 dataset \cite{sharafaldin2019developing}, which was subjected to a preprocessing consisting of eliminating the NAN value, transforming the non-numeric values into numeric values, applying the one-hot encoding to output label, and then using MinMaxScaler for data normalization.
-They compared the results with other classifiers: cu-GRU and DNN and cu-BLSTM, as well as other previous studies.
-The results show their solution's efficiency compared to other models and previous studies in terms of accuracy, precision, F1-score and execution time.
+The tests were performed on the CICDDoS2019 dataset \cite{sharafaldin2019developing}, which was subjected to a preprocessing consisting of eliminating the missing value, transforming the non-numeric values into numeric values, applying the one-hot encoding to output label, and then using MinMaxScaler for data normalization.
+They compared the results with other classifiers: cu-GRU, DNN, and cu-BLSTM, as well as other previous studies.
+The findings indicate that their solution outperforms other models and prior studies in terms of accuracy, precision, F1-score, and execution time.